SasanLabs/VulnerableApp/docs/ProjectUsage.md

 ```
 ### Why would the above not work
 ```
-Approach 1: Tool developers have to focus on ways to crash test their apps , which is cumbersome as each might have to develop their own versions of a flawed web-app , debugging those apps might quickly become overwhelming
+Approach 1: Tool developers have to focus on ways to crash test their apps, which is cumbersome as each might have to develop their own versions of a flawed web-app, debugging those apps might quickly become overwhelming

 Approach 2: Simulating every scenario using unit tests are not feasible.
 ```